dnester/cop-migration-profiler/README.md

 ### Main Script
 This will execute all scripts which provides a CSV output which will provide all information described above.

+## Usage

+Review the `CONFIG.JSON` file and populate with the appropriate account information.
+At a minimum, you must set:

+1. Customer Tenant (`customer`)
+2. API Token

+Optionally, you can use your EMAIL and PASSWORD if you do not have access the API KEY.

+To execute the script, perform the following the following steps:

+1.  cd into the cop-migration-profiler folder
+2. Run `npm install` to install all of the dependencies
+3.  cd `src` directory
+4. Run `node ./main.mjs`

+## Output

+There are multiple output files which are created in both JSON and CSV formats.
+If running the `main.js` script, `finalProjectDetails.csv` will be created in the output folder.

 ### Scripts Folder

 - `getApplicationList`